 East Sussex SEND Strategy

-The Strategy will establish what priorities are needed to support children and young people with SEND to achieve the best possible outcomes in life.
+- establishes what priorities are needed to support children and young people with SEND to achieve the best possible outcomes in life

-For children, young people and families, the SEND Strategy is a document that incorporates how different SEND services, support and pathways are improved.
-For example, the Strategy will outline different expectations about how partners will all work together and be responsible for delivering improvements.
+For children, young people and families, the SEND Strategy is a document that explains how different SEND services, support and pathways will be improved.
+For example, the Strategy outlines different expectations about how partners will all work together and be responsible for delivering improvements.

-For professionals, the SEND Strategy will set the high-level plans and goals for improving education and provision for the children and young people they work with.
+For professionals, the SEND Strategy sets the high-level plans and goals for improving education and provision for the children and young people they work with.

-For schools, the SEND Strategy will highlight high-level plans and priorities that will influence how educational settings will improve support for SEND children and young people.
+For schools, the SEND Strategy highlights high-level plans and priorities that will influence how educational settings will improve support for SEND children and young people.

 Developing the SEND Strategy

-The SEND Strategy is being developed in collaboration with a SEND Strategy Steering Group (SSG), which is formed by representatives from various groups within the East Sussex SEND Community, such as:
+The SEND Strategy was developed in collaboration with a steering group, which was formed by representatives from various groups within the East Sussex SEND Community, such as:

 - The East Sussex Parent Carer Forum (ESPCF)